Super Bowl Fans Can Visit These Las Vegas Mob Sites

 Best Mob Locations

-Here are the Top 5 Mob-related Las Vegas locations, all a short distance from Allegiant Stadium, the off-Strip site of Super Bowl LVIII between the NFC champion San Francisco 49ers and AFC’s Kansas City Chiefs, last year's Super Bowl winner.
+Here are the Top 5 Mob-related Las Vegas locations, all a short distance from Allegiant Stadium, the off-strip site of Super Bowl LVIII between the NFC champion San Francisco 49ers and AFC’s Kansas City Chiefs, last year's Super Bowl winner.

-1. The Tropicana hotel-casino, which first opened in 1957, was a Mob-connected resort for years.
+The Tropicana hotel-casino, which first opened in 1957, was a Mob-connected resort for years.

-The Tropicana is closing April 2, a date that gives Super Bowl fans a chance this weekend to see what Old Vegas was like.
+The Tropicana is closing on April 2, a date that gives Super Bowl fans a chance this weekend to see what Old Vegas was like.
 The site will be cleared to make way for a ballpark that the Oakland A’s plan to move into in time for the 2028 season.

 2. During the 1970s, the Fremont in downtown Las Vegas was one of four casinos in the valley, most notably the Stardust, operated by Chicago oddsmaker Frank “Lefty” Rosenthal for Midwestern Mob families.
-In the movie “Casino,” Robert De Niro portrays a character based on Rosenthal.
+In the movie Casino, Robert De Niro portrays a character based on Rosenthal.

 These days, the Fremont is operated by publicly traded Boyd Gaming and houses FanDuel’s first physical presence in Nevada — a sportsbook near the slot machines and table games.